JohnReid/Saturn/Docs/write-up.md

 We used `xgboost` [@chen_xgboost:_2016] to fit a gradient tree boosting model to a set of features derived from the called DNase peaks and a genome wide scan for known motifs and *de novo* motifs.
+We used the DGF method `Wellington` to create new features of just those binding sites overlapping a footprint.
+We found that using a kernel smoother on our predictions increased our cross-validation performance.

 ## Features

+The most predictive feature we used were the p-values of the relaxed DNase peaks.

 We compiled a list of motifs that represented the binding specificities of all the TFs in the challenge from the following public motif databases: